alimfattah/TTL-OpenWRT/README.md

+# :warning: For Educational Purposes Only :exclamation:

+Disclaimer :
+1. For educational purposes only.
+2. Don't use them for illegal activities.
+3. You are the only responsible for your actions :exclamation:

+:see_no_evil: :hear_no_evil: :speak_no_evil:

 TTL (Time To Live)

 Pernahkah anda menggunakan paket internet seluler unlimited ?, pasti beberapa dari anda pernah dengar dan membelinya.
 Provider internet seluler sering menggunakan